najaranas/solar-website/README.md

 A modern, responsive web application for showcasing and managing solar energy projects.
 Built with React and bootstrapped using [Create React App](https://github.com/facebook/create-react-app).

+> ⚠️ **Warning:** This project is from my early React learning stage.
+Code and structure may not reflect best practices.

 > ⚡ **Note:** This project demonstrates a scalable, modular approach to building a solar project portfolio and management platform.

 ## 🌐 Live Demo